Is $8,000 to remediate mold and replace HVAC trunk line and flexible duct a fair price?

 The quote is for removing, replacing, and redesigning accessible ductwork.
 The existing "trunk" ducts are in the attic, span about 56 feet, and contain black mold and visible holes.
 The current duct R-value is approximately 3, and the new system will bring it to 8.
 The new system will be sealed during installation to ensure the best air quality and minimal leakage.
 The quote includes: - Removal of the old duct system, trunkline, or flex - Installation of new flexible duct system - Cut in and installation of new cans and grills - Parts Warranty: 20-year manufacturer's warranty - Labor Warranty: 2-year warranty

-Remove and replace HVAC ducts due to mold
+Replace entire HVAC system and all air ducts due to mold